kmhofmann/selene/docs/dependencies.md

     # Note: There is no pre-built google-benchmark package in e.g. Ubuntu.
     #       Install from source instead, or use vcpkg.

+(Some distributions supply broken packages; e.g. there are issues with `libopencv-dev` on Ubuntu 16.04.
+Good luck with such an old distribution anyway.)

 ### MacOS